 Young boys didn’t get a say as to whether or not they took part in their community’s violent and strenuous rites of passage, and all men were expected to hunt and die at a beck and call.

-Sure, it was hypothetically possible for man to opt-out of his communal obligations, but the consequences were too dire to even contemplate.
+Sure, it was hypothetically possible for man to opt-out of his communal obligations, but the consequences were too dire to even contemplate pursuing such a life.